 The project manager, development architect and creative director meet to discuss the project and agree the tasks for the teams.
 Using the Model View Controller paradigm on Microsoft’s ASP.NET MVC platform, the architect creates the views and controllers for the HTML team to work with and the Creative Director designs each of the screens in Adobe Illustrator based on the functionality described in the FDD.

 By this point, the customer has signed off the Functional Design Document, containing the wire-frames and descriptions for each part of the application.
 An internal project kick-off meeting sets the scene.
 The project manager arranges regular daily meetings and creates the sprints ready for the design and development teams to work to.

-The kwiboo project board displays project status, time spent vs. time estimated, time since last source control check-in etc. We’ll cover this in more detail in a future post.
+The kwiboo project board displays project status, time spent vs. time estimated, time since last source control check-in etc. The project can also be interfaced with a smtp relay server, so as to accentuate on the security.
+We’ll cover this in more detail in a future post.

 An initial 2 week sprint is created for both teams (HTML and Development).
 HTML team build and hand over each view to the developers once visually complete so functional development can proceed.
 Every view is numbered and has a corresponding task in the sprint and time management software.
 The daily meeting is used to monitor the progress and raise any observations, concerns or delivery blockages.

 As tasks are completed, the overseeing Designer or Architect inspects their team member’s work and provides feedback where appropriate.